ClusterLLM: Large Language Models as a Guide for Text Clustering: Experiments

-In this section, we first evaluate {\model} on various clustering tasks and then provide results on clustering quality with the ground truth number of clusters in Section~\ref{sec:main_results}.
-Ablation studies are conducted in Section~\ref{sec:ablation_study_clustering} and Section~\ref{sec:ablation_study_sampling} to further analyze the effectiveness of {\model}.
-Finally, we show the results of determining cluster granularity in Section~\ref{sec:results_granularity}.
+We first evaluate {\model} on clustering quality with ground truth number of clusters in Section~\ref{sec:main_results}.
+Then we conduct ablation studies in Section~\ref{sec:ablation_study} to further analyze the effectiveness of {\model}.
+Finally, we show results of determining cluster granularity in Section~\ref{sec:results_granularity}.